Suzhou65/RaspberryPi-Automatically-Report/README.md

   },
 ```
 ### Program or process checking
-If default address is empty, it will print error message when initialization, or return ```True``` as result.
+If default program name is empty, it will print error message when initialization, or return ```True``` as result and print message.
 ```text
 Query not found.
 Configuration is necessary.
 ```